ViBlog/viewpager/viewpager-intro.md

 ```

 # Wrap Up
-Here we are, we have done a complete ViewPager with some basic informations.
-I'd like to speak about a lot of other tweaks on ViewPagers like the Auto Scroll Infinite View Pager that a future client will try to sneak in your UI but it will be for another day :)
+Here we are, we have done a complete ViewPager with some basic information.
+I'd like to speak about a lot of other tweaks on ViewPagers like the Auto Scroll Infinite View Pager that a future client will try to sneak in your UI, but it will be for another day :)

-Ow, If you want to learn about the FragmentViewPager, take a look to the [CodePath Android Guides][CodePathFragmentViewPager].
-They have done an amazing job compiling all this data.
+Oh, If you want to learn about the FragmentViewPager, take a look at the [CodePath Android Guides][CodePathFragmentViewPager].
+They have done a fantastic job compiling all this data.

 You can find the code in my [ViewPager-Code repo][GitCode]